felixthecat8a/OneLED/README.md

 ### OneLED

-A minimal class to control a single digital LED with optional logic inversion.
+A minimal class to control a single digital LED or PWM-based LED with optional logic inversion.

 - `on()`, `off()`, `toggle()` for easy control
 - `isOn()` to check LED state

-### PulseWidthModulatedLED

-A simple PWM-based LED brightness controller using `analogWrite`.

 - `setBrightness(value)` for 0–255 control
-- Tracks brightness state
-- Works with any PWM-capable pin

 ### RedGreenBlueLED